rmitchellscott/Aviary/AUTHENTICATION.md

 - Users are identified by OIDC subject ID first, then by username, then by email for migration
 - Existing users without OIDC subjects are automatically linked on first OIDC login
 - User information is automatically updated from OIDC claims on each login
+- **Admin Role Assignment**: If `OIDC_ADMIN_GROUP` is configured, users in that group automatically receive admin privileges.
+Admin status is updated on each login based on current group membership
-- Admin privileges are managed through Aviary's native user management UI
+- If no admin group is configured, the first user becomes admin and admin privileges are managed through Aviary's native user management UI

 ### Proxy Authentication User Management
 When proxy authentication is enabled: